AgriCompetitiveness Program: 2. Eligibility

 The program will help producers and agri-businesses, including new entrants, become aware of business management strategies and tools.
 With training and the necessary tools, the sector will have the ability to adapt to emerging issues (for example, regulatory challenges, sustainability and market opportunities), and advance economic growth.
 An additional focus of the program is to enhance the entrepreneurial capacity and business skills among industry members.

-Performance indicators, which are used to measure the relevance and effectiveness of projects and the program, include:
+Performance indicators, which are used to measure the relevance and effectiveness of projects and the program, include the:

-• number of participants reached through the capacity building activities supported by the program (for example, number of attendees to management seminars, or students participating in classroom activities)
+• number of participants reached through the capacity building activities supported by the program (for example, number of attendees to management seminars, students participating in classroom activities, and others)

 • number of capacity building tools, activities, events, etc. supported by the program

-• increased participation rate for projects aimed at building skills and increasing capacity
+• increased sector participation rate for projects aimed at building skills and increasing capacity